-The Florida health insurance landscape includes many avenues through which individuals and families may buy healthcare insurance plans.
+The Florida health insurance landscape includes many low-cost avenues through which individuals and families may buy health insurance plans.
 State residents without access to employer-sponsored coverage can shop for health plans in the private marketplace and through the federal marketplace exchange.
 Those who are eligible may apply for public health plans such as Medicaid and CHIP.

 Florida and the Affordable Care Act